s7manth/tp/docs/UserGuide.md

 Example:
 * `mail-index 2` would open the default mail on the system with the "to" box filled with the specified mail.
-Now, the email is ready to be sent to the person with the index 2 as shown on the application.
+Now, the email is ready to be sent to the student with the index 2 as shown on the application.

 #### Mailing student subset based on arguments : `mail-x`